Croatia Vacations & Tours

 Rain along the coast is common during winter, while snow is common in the interior.
 January is chilly with average daily temperatures ranging from 37°F in Zagreb to 52°F in Dubrovnik, but there couldn’t be a better month for hitting up the country’s ski areas.
 In February, the country goes all out to celebrate Carnival and there is never a shortage of parties to join.
 That said, we recommend reserving a hotel room in advance if you’re planning on visiting during Carnival week.
 Temperatures may be lower, but so are prices, so don’t write off a winter Croatia vacation!

 WHAT TO PACK FOR YOUR CROATIA VACATION

-Obviously, what you end up packing will depend on when you plan on traveling, but below are three things that you should pack for your Croatia luxury travel vacation, regardless of when you visit!
+Obviously, what you end up picking will depend on when you plan on traveling, but below are three things that you should pack for your luxury Croatia adventure, regardless of when you visit!

 1. Electrical Converter

-It’s hard to visit this coastal country without traveling by boat.
-Whether you’re taking a public ferry or island hopping via a chartered boat, you may want to pack Dramamine to combat the possibility of motion sickness.
+While uncommon, sometimes people experience motion sickness while on boats.
+Whether taking a public ferry or island-hopping via a chartered boat, guests who think they might have motion sickness may want to pack Dramamine to combat the possibility of motion sickness.